 - A decrease in the time and resources spent on hiring because your employees stick around for longer

 Think of it this way, would you rather work for a company that cares about its employees or one that treats them terribly?
 And which company do you think has the best chances for long-term success?

 Employees who are happy at work are more likely to stick around longer.
 They also report higher levels of productivity, less stress, and feel more optimistic.
 Strong culture also means more collaboration and higher levels of employee engagement.
 Company culture is important because it is the literal foundation of every organization.
 And if that foundation has a bunch of cracks in it, well, you know what happens next.

 How Can You Find Out A Company’s Culture?

 So we’ve looked at company culture and the benefits of strong culture for both employees and employers.
 But if you are a job seeker, chances are, you’d like to avoid companies with a bad culture or ones with values that don’t align to your own.

 There are several ways you can identify company culture.
 The first is to comb the company website for its mission and values.
 Next, do your research and find out what current and former employees say about their experiences with the company.
 You can also shadow someone to get a first-hand experience in the company.
 And lastly, you can take a culture assessment.

 Say what?
 A culture assessment?
 Yes!
 But you need to take one that isn’t just for individuals but one that allows a company to test its personality.
 Workzinga does just that.
-To learn more about the Culture Fit Assessment, by Workzinga contact our team, or schedule a demo today!
+To learn more about the Culture Alignment Assessment, by Workzinga contact our team, or schedule a demo today!